-We have rolled many of our activities from our previous pupil premium strategy plan onto our new strategy, however last year does mark the end of our previous strategy so we have assessed how successfully the intended outcomes were met.
-Some activities in the strategy had very pleasing results despite time away from school during the national lockdown and the move to remote learning.
+We have rolled many of our activities from our previous pupil premium strategy plan onto our new strategy, however we have assessed how successfully the intended outcomes were met in order to plan for future activities.
+Some activities in the strategy had very pleasing results.

 Standards in Reading, Writing and Maths for disadvantaged pupils were raised so most children were in line or above their expected end of KS2 outcome in comparison to their end of KS1 assessment.
 This was achieved by having an extra teacher in Year 3, thorough catch up programmes running throughout the school and a teacher employed to run booster groups from Spring term onwards.
-We were unable to provide 1-1 tuition last year but used the money instead to employ the extra teacher for a longer period of time.
+We were able to provide 1-1 tuition last year for Year 6 pupils which worked exceptionally well as our SATS results were outstanding.
+We were also part of the NTP and boosted PP children in Year 5 during the Spring Term.